Skip links

 5. Regulatory Updates and Changes

-• Keeping Up with Standards: EHEDG and 3A standards are periodically updated to reflect new research and technological advancements.
+• Keeping Up with Standards: EHEDG and Sanitary standard are periodically updated to reflect new research and technological advancements.
 Keeping up with these changes can be challenging for companies, requiring continuous monitoring and adaptation.

 • Global Standards Variation: Companies operating globally must navigate different standards and regulations, which can vary significantly between regions, complicating compliance efforts.